The Arkansas Farm Family of the Year program has announced its 2025 District Farm Families of the Year.

 - Fulton – Jason and Tricia Guffey family, Viola

-- Garland – The Carl Hawthorne family, Hot Springs
+- Garland – The Carl Hawthorn family, Hot Springs

 - Grant – Blake and Emily Barnes, Sheridan